 Figure 1 – Two-termination context with multiple connection-oriented protocols in the SEP-specific protocol stack (segments)

+The interlinkage concept is constituted by following characteristics:

+the interlinkage scope is limited to a single context;

+an interlinkage configuration is defined via an H.248 Property, which itself is linked to a particular stream endpoint/termination;

+a specific external, incoming bearer control procedure (e.g., establishment event) is immediately triggering the execution of an external, outgoing bearer control procedure, at the same or another termination in the context;

+a single interlinkage configuration acts in an unidirectional manner; and

+multiple interlinkage configurations in parallel may be defined for a single SEP.

+Thus, three principal interlinkage types may be differentiated (see also illustration in Appendix I.2):

+inter-SEP interlinkage (when source and interlinked transport endpoints are located at different terminations);

+intra-SEP interlinkage (when source and interlinked transport endpoints are located at the same termination); and

+multi-SEP interlinkage (when a single stimuli is used to trigger multiple outgoing bearer procedures).

 The following Figure 2 outlines the various interlinkage options enabling an MG autonomous establishment/release of a connection/session-oriented partner transport protocol endpoint (again at the example of a stream endpoint pair (SEPP)):

 Figure 2 – Principle interlinkage options (here: two-termination context) from perspective of a single SEP (here: SEP-A)

-Options (in Figure 2):
+Example interlinkage configurations (in Figure 2):

-Within one SEP a lower layer connection oriented transport protocol endpoint (EP) triggers an upper layer connection oriented transport protocol EP.
+Intra-SEP interlinkage from lower to higher protocol layer: within one SEP a lower layer connection oriented transport protocol endpoint (EP) triggers an upper layer connection oriented transport protocol EP.
 Note that this doesn’t mean that lower layer service access point is used by the upper layer transport protocol directly, i.e. there might reside other connectionless protocol layers in between.

-Within one SEP an upper layer connection oriented transport protocol EP triggers a lower layer connection oriented transport protocol EP.
+Intra-SEP interlinkage from higher to lower protocol layer: within one SEP an upper layer connection oriented transport protocol EP triggers a lower layer connection oriented transport protocol EP.
 Note that this doesn’t mean that lower layer service access point is used by the upper layer transport protocol directly, i.e. there might reside other connectionless protocol layers in between.

-Given a SEP pair SEP-A triggers the connection oriented transport protocol of the peer SEP-B. Either the same or a different transport protocol can be interlinked, thus for example SEP-A TCP endpoint could trigger a SEP-B TCP endpoint, or a SEP-A TCP endpoint could trigger e.g. a SEP-B SCTP endpoint.
+Inter-SEP interlinkage: Given a SEP pair SEP-A triggers the connection oriented transport protocol of the peer SEP-B. Either the same or a different transport protocol can be interlinked, thus for example SEP-A TCP endpoint could trigger a SEP-B TCP endpoint, or a SEP-A TCP endpoint could trigger e.g. a SEP-B SCTP endpoint.

+The first three interlinkage configurations are part of SEP-A. When the 3rd interlinkage configuration (3) should be complemented by interlinkage in reverse direction, then following, fourth interlinkage configuration needs to be associated with SEP-B:

-Given a SEP pair SEP-A receives a trigger regarding a connection oriented transport protocol from its peer SEP-B. Either the same or different transport protocol can be interlinked, thus for example SEP-B TCP endpoint could trigger a SEP-A TCP endpoint, or a SEP-B TCP endpoint could trigger e.g. a SEP-A SCTP endpoint.
+Inter-SEP interlinkage: Given a SEP pair SEP-A receives a trigger regarding a connection oriented transport protocol from its peer SEP-B. Either the same or different transport protocol can be interlinked, thus for example SEP-B TCP endpoint could trigger a SEP-A TCP endpoint, or a SEP-B TCP endpoint could trigger e.g. a SEP-A SCTP endpoint.

-{Editor's note (2013-11):

-The four examples of stimuli-based information flows are valid, but the structuring principles are unclear and should be revised: the protocol semantic of the seplink/linktopo property represents following information model:

-The conditions indicate the supported logic by the seplink/linktopo property.

-It may be observed that Figure 2 does neither describe the stimuli flow from source nor from sink perspective, rather from a particular SEP.
-However, the property allows only to define the stimuli flow in outgoing direction (due to the unidirectional nature) when the sink is located in a different SEP.
-Consequently, option 4 looks odd in above text.
-A revision is solicited.}

 There are following principal limitations:

-Horizontal protocol layer interlinkage (i.e., related to the stream endpoint pair (SEPP)) is only permitted between SEPs belong to the same H.248 stream.
+Inter-SEP interlinkage (also known as "horizontal protocol layer interlinkage") is only permitted between SEPs belong to the same H.248 stream.

-Vertical protocol layer interlinkage is only permitted within a SEP, i.e. between its supported transport protocol layers.
+Intra-SEP interlinkage (also known as "vertical protocol layer interlinkage") is only permitted within a SEP, i.e. between its supported transport protocol layers.